womblee/instant_replay_patcher/README.md

 - **Automatic Detection**: Monitors and automatically patches the NVIDIA Container process (nvcontainer.exe)
 - **Protection Bypasses**:
   - Patches `GetWindowDisplayAffinity` to prevent screen content protection detection.
+  - Patches `Process32FirstW` and `Process32NextW` to prevent process enumeration.
-  - Patches `Module32FirstW` to prevent process scanning mechanisms.
+  - Patches `Module32FirstW` and `Module32NextW` to prevent module enumeration.
+  - Patches `EnumWindows` and `GetWindowInfo` to prevent window enumeration.
+  - Patches `OpenProcess` to restrict access to protected processes.
 - **Patch Now**:
   - You can patch out the NVIDIA restrictions just with a press of a button!
 - **Undo Patches**: